massalabs/massa-docs/general-doc/architecture/archi-global.rst

 ****************

 The bootstrap module is responsible for the initial synchronization of the node with the rest of the network.
-It is responsible for downloading the list of peers, the current graph of blocks, the ledger, the asyncronous pool, state of the Proof-of-Stake and latests executed operations.
+It is responsible for downloading the list of peers, the current graph of blocks, the ledger, the asynchronous pool, state of the Proof-of-Stake and latests executed operations.

 The bootstrap will be done from a server that is listed on the configuration of the node.
 Bootstrap is the entry point